The Auslander bijections and universal extensions: Introduction

 One of the fundamental results in the representation theory of artin algebras claims that if $\mathcal{A}$ is the category of finitely generated modules over an artin algebra, the Auslander bijection at any module holds \cite{ARS, Rin1, Rin2}.
 This is extended to dualizing varieties over a commutative artinian ring in \cite{Kr}; see also \cite{ChL}.
 However, if $\mathcal{A}$ is an abelian category with Serre duality, the Auslander bijection may fail, in which case we have to restrict to epimorphisms; see \cite{ChL}.

 Let $k$ be a commutative artinian ring.
 In what follows, $\mathcal{A}$ is a Hom-finite $k$-linear abelian category having \emph{Auslander-Reiten duality} with $\tau$ the \emph{Auslander-Reiten translation} \cite{LZ}.
-The main examples in the representation theory are the module category of an artin algebra and the category of coherent sheaves on a weighted projective line.
+The main examples in the representation theory are the category of finitely generated modules over an artin algebra and the category of coherent sheaves on a weighted projective line.